clairebilat/ada-2019-project-lost-and-found/README.md

 Focusing on the rows, we took care of the duplicates.
 It involves managing the problem of the multiplicity of the inspections for a same establishment.
 We processed the violation's column in order to only take the id of the different violations (not the comments).
 As the code has changed since 2010 (see http://dev.cityofchicago.org/open%20data/data%20portal/2018/06/29/food-violations-changes.html), we found a way to consider the changes and to manage what follows from it.
-To get a general view of the healthiness of the establishments, we defined a function in order to quantify healthiness and to add a new column calculating the one of each establishment.
+To get a general view of the healthiness of the establishments, we defined a function in order to quantify healthiness and added a new column expressing it of each establishment.

 The second dataset will be Chicago Business Licenses and Owners (https://www.kaggle.com/chicago/chicago-business-licenses-and-owners).
 With this database, we first needed to merge the two sub-database : the license database, and the owner database.